buddhist-uni/buddhist-uni.github.io/_content/papers/buddhism-and-secular-subjectivities_mcmahan-david.md

 status: featured
 ---

-> If the fragmenting forces of late modernity have shattered the illusion of a fixed self, anātman provides a way of rethinking subjectivity in its absence.
+> If the fragmenting forces of late modernity have shattered the illusion of a fixed self, anātman provides a way of rethinking subjectivity in its absence.